-- Pick up any fallen fruit from trees or food scraps lying around your property.
+- Pick up any fallen fruit or food scraps lying around your property.

 - Feed pets inside the house or after dark outdoors.
 Avoid leaving uneaten pet food or dog bones outside.

 - Ensure that your outdoor rubbish bins have tight-fitting lids.

 - Keep your swimming pool covered when not in use.

 - Cover food during a barbecue or picnic.

 - Don’t leave food, drink, or pet food outside.

 - Don’t drink straight from a can or bottle when outside, as it could contain a wasp – check drink cans or bottles before drinking from them, use clear containers or drink from a straw.